rbignon/woob/docs/source/index.rst

 The main :class:`~woob.core.woob.Woob` class let configure new backends and do aggregated calls to every backends loaded with a specific capability.

+For example, once several backends are loaded, you can call :class:`~woob.capabilities.bank.base.CapBank.iter_accounts()` and you'll get accounts in the same :class:`~woob.capabilities.bank.base.Account` data model for all backends implementing :meth:`~woob.capabilities.bank.base.CapBank`.

 Documentation